Photo credit: Johannes Kroemer

 Scelfo attended Barnard College, where she designed her own major in Political Communications, and New York University, where she earned a Master’s degree in Media Ecology.
 One highlight of her time at NYU was working as an assistant to the author and cultural critic Neil Postman, who wrote this important observation: “A metaphor is not an ornament.
 It is an organ of perception.”
 In 2017 she received NYU's Dorothy Height Distinguished Alumni Award.

-Scelfo’s first book, The Women Who Made New York, (Seal Press, an imprint of Perseus Books, a Hachette Book Group company) describes the long history of female trailblazers, artists and activists who not only made New York City the cultural epicenter of the world but shaped many of the ideas and social justice movements that fuel American society today.
+Scelfo’s first book, The Women Who Made New York (Seal Press/Hachette), describes the long history of female trailblazers, artists and activists who made New York City the cultural epicenter of the world and established many of the social justice movements still underway in American society.

 She recently researched and generated a plan for The Sahadi’s Cookbook, which captures the flavor and history of NYC’s oldest specialty food store, now operated by a fourth generation member of the Sahadi family.

+Scelfo’s work has also appeared in Salon, O, The Oprah Magazine, Epicurious, Time Out New York and on Literary Hub.
 Scelfo has contributed to The St. James Encyclopedia of Popular Culture, Ad Nauseam: A Survivor’s Guide to American Consumer Culture and several editions of Time Out New York's Eating & Drinking Guide.
-Her work has also appeared in Salon, O, The Oprah Magazine, Epicurious, Time Out New York and on Literary Hub.

 Scelfo lives with her family in New York City, where she rides a push-scooter to ease travel back and forth between neighborhoods.
 She is a member of PEN America, a supporter of Narrative 4, and believes radical empathy is where it’s at.